Who are we ?

-Priest and deacons in community at the service of the Universal Church
+Priests and deacons living in community at the service of the Universal Church

 Sent to the missions in groups of at least three, priests and deacons pray, live and work together in spiritual and pastoral fraternity.

-In addition to community life, mobility expresses another characteristic of the mission of the community: In the life of priests, this mobility visualises our earthly pilgrimage, which in a certain way is common to all disciples of Christ.
+In addition to community life, mobility expresses another characteristic of the mission of the community: In the life of priests, this mobility is a symbol of our earthly pilgrimage, which in a way is common to all disciples of Christ.

 Thus, in the Community of Saint Martin, the average missionary period of a priest is about six years, about the same as is usual for secular priests in France.

-Although at present the majority of the seminarians in formation are French, seminarians of eight other nationalities are also present in the seminary and among the priests of the community.
+Although at present the majority of the seminarians in formation are French, seminarians of six other nationalities are also present in the seminary and among the priests of the community.

-The community is becoming more and more international, as in addition to some German-speaking seminarians, seminarians from China, Syria and Sweden are also being formed in Evron.
+The community is becoming more and more international, as in addition to some German-speaking seminarians, seminarians from Syria, Cuba, Belgium and Portugal are also being formed in Evron.
 In addition, the community has been entrusted by bishops from Germany, Cuba and Italy with apostolates in missions, parishes and sanctuaries.